simbouch/ia_continu_solution/README.md

 ---

 *Built with ❤️ for the ML community.
-Ready to power your next ML project!
-ADRIEN ET BOUCHAIB*
+Ready to power your next ML project!*